arturovictoriar/meme_chat/README.md

 ## Project status :white_check_mark:

 This is an MVP and it handles just 1 channel.
 It does not reconnect automaticly.
 The number of message per second is depend on your system.
+It does not handle db.

 ## Author :black_nib: